 Where to Stay in Bend

-Bend offers a plethora of great hotels to choose from, catering to every budget.
-While prices have crept up in recent years, you can still score a deal—especially if you’re willing to visit during the off-season (winter).
+Bend offers plenty of great hotels to choose from, catering to every budget.
+While prices have crept up in recent years, you can still score a deal, especially if you’re willing to visit during the off-season (winter).
 If helpful, here are some of my favorite hotels in Bend:

 - The Oxford Hotel is hard to beat and not just because they welcome you with a complimentary glass of wine.
 This hotel is on the higher end, but if you’re looking to spoil yourself for the weekend, it’s your best bet.